ֱapp City University | Diversity & Inclusion: Embracing a New…

 Blog

-—By Talia Carroll, Vice President for Diversity and Inclusion
+by Talia Carroll, Vice President for Diversity and Inclusion

 I clearly remember riding my pink-and-white banana seat bike from my house on Twining Drive down to the shopette to buy strawberry Mentos.
 It was sort of a thing to have the 30-cent treat and also to enjoy the quick jaunt down the hill.
 Living on Tinker Air Force Base and being wholly steeped in military dependent life was rewarding for me, and it was where I was introduced to diversity, equity, and inclusion, though I didn’t have the language to describe what I was experiencing.
 As a result of my friendships, schooling, and interactions with people on base, I was exposed to early lessons about race and ethnicity, income inequity, and gender normativity, for example.